 Originally the Yorkshire Bank on Kirkstall Road the building has been stripped back and redesigned in the spirit of Havana.
 Authentic touches like the Fidel Castro signature are some of the best touches that get to the heart of the restaurant.
-More recently the eatery has had a balcony and private dining area added to cater for up to 100 customers.
+The eatery also has a balcony and private dining area to cater for up to 100 customers.

 Where to Park